syamdev/django-project/README.md

 - Create first template
     - Create directory blog/templates/blog
     - Create & customize HTML template file
-- Push to Github, the deploy on PythonAnywhere

 ## Django ORM and QuerySets
 - Learn how Django connects to the database and stores data in it